-DoD-affiliated personnel, military and civilian supervisors, officers, and others in the
+DOD-affiliated personnel, military and civilian supervisors, officers, and others in of research subjects the chain of command:

-- Are prohibited from influencing their subordinates to participate in research involving human participants - Must not be present at any human participant recruitment sessions or during the consent process for DoD-affiliated personnel - May participate in separate human participant research recruitment sessions - Civilian researchers attempting to access military volunteers should seek collaboration with a military researcher familiar with service-specific requirements. - For greater than minimal risk research involving recruitment of DoD-personnel, when occurs in a group setting, the IRB must appoint an ombudsperson.
-The ombudsperson: - Must not have a conflict of interest with the research or be a part of the research - Must be present during the HSR recruitment, monitoring that the recruitment and informed consent explain that participation is voluntary and that the information provided about the research is consistent with the IRB-approved script and materials, including digitally provided materials - Should be available to address DoD-affiliated personnel's concerns about participation.
+- Are prohibited from influencing their subordinates to participate in research involving human participants - Must not be present at any human participant recruitment sessions or during the consent process for DOD-affiliated personnel - May participate in separate human participant research recruitment sessions - Civilian researchers attempting to access military volunteers should seek collaboration with a military researcher familiar with service-specific requirements. - For greater than minimal risk research involving recruitment of DOD-personnel, when occurs in a group setting, the IRB must appoint an ombudsperson.
+The ombudsperson: - Must not have a conflict of interest with the research or be a part of the research - Must be present during the HSR recruitment, monitoring that the recruitment and informed consent explain that participation is voluntary and that the information provided about the research is consistent with the IRB-approved script and materials, including digitally provided materials - Should be available to address DOD-affiliated personnel's concerns about participation.